 I’m passionate about environmental advocacy and public service.
-Currently I’m a JD candidate at University of California, Davis School of Law.
+Currently I’m a JD candidate at University of California, Davis School of Law (class of ’17.)

 I also enjoy exploring the nexus between open data and creative technologies with environmental issues and science.